bstenm/oxbotica_challenge_ui/README.md

 **Can be very slow if requesting over 10 000 datapoints in a single api call**

 [Oxbotica Challenge UI](https://github.com/bstenm/oxbotica_challenge_ui) built with [React](https://reactjs.org/) and [Redux](https://redux.js.org/) for state management.
-Also uses custom linting, prettier for code formatting, and githooks on top of [Create React App](https://github.com/facebook/create-react-app)
+Also uses custom linting, prettier for code formatting, and githooks on top of [Create React App](https://github.com/facebook/create-react-app).

 #### Run it

-1. refer to [Oxbotica Challenge Api](https://github.com/bstenm/oxbotica_challenge_api) to get the api running
+1. get the corresponding api running: refer to [Oxbotica Challenge Api](https://github.com/bstenm/oxbotica_challenge_api)

 2. clone this repository